 Captain Torlano adds, “They saved the two houses next door.
-All of this felt like hours, but it was really maybe 10 minutes.”
+It felt like hours, but it was maybe 10 minutes.”

 The two engines worked in synchronicity and contained the fire safely from the exterior.
-When the fire volume had been contained enough, Captain Torlano ordered Poelman and Murdoch to take up the second 1.75″ hose and enter the house from the front to continue the fight.
+Captain Torlano ordered Poelman and Murdoch to take up the second 1.75″ hose and enter the house from the front to continue the fight.
 The two men quickly connected the hose and did a “buddy check” to make sure they had all their gear securely in place and ready to go.
-With everything ready, they entered, as the Cal Fire crew continued their efforts from the rear of the house.
+With everything ready, they entered as the Cal Fire crew continued their efforts from the rear of the house.

-As they entered, they were met with a combination of heated smoke, steam, and pockets of flame.
+As they entered, a combination of heated smoke, steam, and pockets of flame met them.
 They poured water on the fire, advancing steadily into the house, turning right towards the kitchen, where it seems the fire originated.
-They trained the hose on the ceiling over the stove, where flickering flames still grabbed for something to burn.
+They trained the hose on the ceiling over the stove, where flickering flames grabbed for something to burn.

 With the flames extinguished, they heard the Incident Commander asking if they could find an entry into the adjacent garage, where the fire was still active.
 Smoke and steam made it difficult to see much, even as the two men got down close to the floor where the air was less dense.
-With no clear path to the garage, they were ordered to back out and see if they could gain access from the front of the garage.
-Unable to raise the locked door, they proceeded down the side of the structure, meeting up with the Cal Fire crew who located an exterior door that led to the garage.
-Upon entry, they were able to find and release the overhead latch, manually lift the door and enable the garage space to vent.
+With no clear path to the garage, they backed out to see if they could gain access from the front of the garage.
+Unable to raise the locked door, they proceeded down the side of the structure, meeting up with the Cal Fire crew, who located an exterior door that led to the garage.
+They found and released the overhead latch, manually lifted the door, and vented the garage.

-“They brought out a photo album with burnt but salvageable photos and about 5 items of clothing… grasping to save something…” Capt.
+“They brought out a photo album with burnt but salvageable photos and about five items of clothing… grasping to save something…” Capt.
 Emily Torlano

 As the incident progressed, more help arrived from the surrounding communities under the Mutual Aid agreements.